-Income received from farming is calculated on the Profit or Loss from Farming (Schedule F) and transferred to the IRS Form 1040.
+• Income received from farming is calculated on the Profit or Loss from Farming (Schedule F) and transferred to the IRS Form 1040.
 In completing the cash flow analysis, certain adjustments may need to be made to the net income amount that was transferred to the 1040.
 For example, certain federal agricultural payments, cooperative distributions, and insurance or loan proceeds are not fully taxable so they would not have been reported on the 1040.
 The income sources may or may not be stable or continuous and could be a one-time occurrence.
 If the income from these sources is stable and continuing, the borrower's cash flow should be adjusted by the non-taxable portion of any recurring income from these sources.
-Other income cannot be verified to be stable, consistent, and recurring, it must be deducted from the borrower's cash flow.
+Other income on Schedule F may represent income that is not obtained from the borrower's farming operation.
+If the income cannot be verified to be stable, consistent, and recurring, it must be deducted from the borrower's cash flow.
 The cash flow may be adjusted by adding the amount of any deductions the borrower took on Schedule F for depreciation, amortization, casualty loss, depletion, and business use of his or her home.